guillelozabala/masters_thesis/README.md

-# The Opioid Crisis

-## State Regulations and Labor Market Outcomes
+# The Opioid Crisis: State Regulations and Labor Market Outcomes

 ### Master Thesis by Guillermo Martínez